 Jenny is the director of the Pilates Institute of Queensland and runs Pilates training courses for physiotherapists, exercise physiologists, dance teachers and Fitness professionals.

 Maria Yee specializes in dance & sports injuries and musculoskeletal conditions.

 Maria trained in numerous dance styles herself, including classical ballet and Chinese dance.
 She presented her honours thesis on musculoskeletal profiles of pre-professional ballet dancers at the International Association for Dance Medicine & Science annual meeting in Switzerland in 2014, and at the World Congress of Physical Therapy the following year.

-has many years of experience treating and assessing sports and dance injuries.
-While she is a generalist musculoskeletal physiotherapist, she has seen many dancers in our clinic and is spot on with finding a diagnosis treatment and working them hard to rehabilitate and return to dance.
+Jo Kaighin has many years of experience treating and assessing sports and dance injuries.
+While she is a generalist musculoskeletal physiotherapist she has seen many dancers in our clinic and is spot on with finding a diagnosis, treatment and working them hard to rehabilitate and return to dance.